James Augustus Hunter

 - Died September 9, 1999 in Hertford, NC USA

 Hunter began his major league career playing for the Kansas City and Oakland Athletics.
-It was the PR-conscious Athletics' owner Charles O. Finley that gave Hunter the nickname "Catfish" in an effort to pique fan interest (see Jim Grant & Vida Blue).
+It was the PR-conscious Athletics' owner Charles O. Finley that gave Hunter the nickname "Catfish" in an effort to pique fan interest (see Jim Grant and Vida Blue).
 By 1974, Hunter and Finley had fallen out due to a contract dispute.
 Hunter complained that Finley refused to make statutory payments to Hunter's life insurance, thus reneging on his contract.
 The dispute was eventually referred to arbitrator Peter Seitz, who declared the contract breached, thus nullifying the standard reserve clause and making Hunter a free agent.
 As the first free agent of the modern era, he signed with the New York Yankees for the then-unprecedented sum of $3.75 million over 5 years.

 Catfish Hunter was the 4th (and, as of 2007, last) American League pitcher to win 20 games in a season for five consecutive seasons (1971-1975).
 The others were Walter Johnson (10), Lefty Grove (7) and Bob Feller (5), though Jim Palmer did have two streaks of four consecutive years (1970-1973 and 1975-1978), for 8 in 9 years.

 Hunter's teams were very successful; he appeared in 6 out of 7 World Series from 1972-1978, only missing out in 1975.
-Hunter retired from baseball in 1979, at the age of 33.
-He was selected to the Hall of Fame in 1987.
+Hunter retired from baseball after the 1979 season, at the age of 33.
+He was elected to the Hall of Fame in 1987.
 When asked to choose which team to go into the Hall of Fame as, Hunter notably refused to choose between the Athletics and Yankees, loving both franchises equally.
 His plaque is one of the few with no insignia on the cap.
 The Athletics retired his number 27 jersey and made him a charter member of the team's Hall of Fame in 2018.

 Hunter wrote two cookbooks - Cooking with Catfish Hunter, a diabetic-friendly cookbook, and Catfish Hunter's Southern Cookbook.
 In 1975, he was the subject of the Bob Dylan song Catfish.
 He was portrayed by Jason Kosow in the 2007 miniseries The Bronx Is Burning.